Azure/azure-service-operator/docs/hugo/content/architecture-decision-records/ADR-2022-02-Backward-Compatibility.md

 * Existing clusters with custom resources reliant on ASO would continue to run because ASO would support conversion from the old hub version to the new.

-* Existing automated deployments (e.g. as used by teams with a GitOpts model or other forms of continuous deployment) would continue to run because ASO would still support the version.

-* Existing manual deployments would also continue to run because ASO would still support the version.
+* Existing use of YAML containing alpha versions will continue to work, as they are still supported.
+This includes attempting to manually apply a YAML using `kubectl apply -f`, and through some other approaches where YAMLs are continuously applied, as in GitOps style workflows.

 Cons

 * CRDs will be twice the size of the alpha versions, due to the addition of both API and storage variants.
   Observation: We know there is an upper limit to the size of each CRD, though we're not very close to that yet.
   Mitigation: Prune all documentation from the alpha resource versions

 * Possible user confusion from having multiple versions of each resource.